dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 ---
 ## Zero-Shot Prompting
 LLMs today trained on large amounts of data and tuned to follow instructions, are capable of performing tasks zero-shot.
-We actually tried a few zero-shot examples in the previous section.
+We tried a few zero-shot examples in the previous section.
 Here is one of the examples we used:

 *Prompt:*
 ```
-Classify the text into neutral, negative or positive.
+Classify the text into neutral, negative, or positive.

 Text: I think the vacation is okay.
 Sentiment: